Rest in Peace

 Even though he loves walking with you, he won't be a cuddly, leaning against your side kind of guy just yet.
 Trust comes slowly.
 Take it slow and, after a while, you'll notice that he's seeking affection.
 Once he trusts you, well, there's no end to his adorableness and affection.
 He loves belly rubs, giving kisses, playing catch, completing an obedience command with flair and then looking at you for praise... he's the whole package.

 He's going to need an adopter who can go slowly with him.
-Who is a strong handler and doesn't have a busy household.
+Someone who is a strong handler and doesn't have a busy household.
+A local adopter who can come spend time getting to know him before adopting him.
 We wouldn't put Maximus in a home with young children, because that would be overwhelming for him.
 This stunner is looking for a person or a couple of people with whom he can build trust and a life.
-He'll need to spend time with you before he goes home with you... to learn that you're a friend and not foe.